-Based on the user interviews, it may be beneficial to move these two columns above the INCLUDING clause and possibly shift some other columns below the INCLUDING clause.
-It may also mean, based on the necessary queries against the EMPLOYEES table, that you decide not to create an overflow segment for the EMPLOYEES table.
+Based on your user interviews, it may also mean (based on the necessary queries against the EMPLOYEES table) that you decide not to create an overflow segment for the EMPLOYEES table.
 Creation of the overflow segment, and which columns to place there, should be done after careful analysis based on the proposed usage of the table columns.